New York, NY

 Dr. Raja M. Flores

-Chief, Thoracic Surgery
+Chair, Department of Thoracic Surgery

-Certified by the American Board of Surgery and the American Board of Thoracic Surgery, Flores has served as clinical assistant professor of cardiothoracic surgery, Cornell University Medical College, New York, and assistant professor of cardiothoracic surgery at the same institution.
+Certified by the American Board of Surgery and the American Board of Thoracic Surgery, Flores has served as the clinical assistant professor of cardiothoracic surgery at Cornell University Medical College, New York, and assistant professor of cardiothoracic surgery at the same institution.
 In addition to speaking English, Dr. Flores is fluent in both Spanish and Arabic, allowing him to more easily serve the diverse population of the New York City metropolitan area.

 As a researcher, Dr. Flores has participated in and led many clinical trials, including several involving the study and treatment of malignant mesothelioma.
 Recent trials include a large study that involved the use of neoadjuvant gemcitabine and cisplatin followed by extrapleural pneumonectomy and high dose radiation for the treatment of malignant mesothelioma patients, and another which examined the use of neoadjuvant Alimta/cisplatin, extrapleural pneumonectomy, and high dose radiation to treat mesothelioma.
-Another trial led by Flores, focusing on the largest series of cases comparing extrapleural pneumonectomy to pleurectomy decortication, was recently profiled in The Journal of Thoracic and Cardiovascular Surgery.
-Flores and his research colleagues have contributed to many other peer-reviewed journals as well.